 Fleet Optimization – Another challenge is choosing the optimal fleet for each order.
 ‘Optimal’ can mean different things not only for each business, but for different orders, locations, or customers within the same business.
 For on-demand orders, or orders for customers with a premium subscription, you may want to dispatch orders for delivery based on availability first, and price second.
 A company using both internal and external fleets may want to look at internal delivery capacity before deciding whether to dispatch to an external fleet.

 In order to address these issues, businesses need more than just a delivery app: they need the technology to quickly and easily scale delivery while controlling both how they dispatch to fleets and the third-party delivery experience.

 The value of a smart, integrated delivery provider network

-The Bringg Delivery Network is an aggregation of third party delivery providers which businesses can use to form their own delivery network and dispatch orders for delivery based on their own custom business logic and operational considerations.
+The Bringg Delivery Network is an aggregation of third party delivery providers and crowdsourced delivery fleets which businesses can use to form their own delivery network and dispatch orders for delivery based on their own custom business logic and operational considerations.
 This instant access to leading delivery providers allows brands to expand their delivery operations quickly.
 More than that, the Delivery Network is a centralized tool for seamlessly and flexibly deploying, scaling, managing, and optimizing multiple fleets to address diverse business needs, while retaining a consistently excellent customer experience.